techidaily/site-win11/source/_posts/tackling-windows-11-no-response-to-click-events.md

 ## 4\.
 Perform a System Restore

  System Restore is a straightforward yet powerful solution that can help you out of any bind.
-If you are still having trouble clicking anything on your computer, you can[use System Restore on Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) .
+If you are still having trouble clicking anything on your computer, you can [use System Restore on Windows](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) .
 This will reset all software settings on your machine to an earlier time which should fix underlying problems blocking clicks.

 To use System Restore, follow these steps: